BrennerDesign/egofishinggear/_products/ego-xlarge-big-game-rubber-48inch.md

 order_number: 3
 description: >-
   Best big game rubber fishing net on the planet for CATFISH fishing.
-EGO XLarge rubber landing net comes with a 48-inch handle and FLOATS.
+EGO XLarge rubber fishing net comes with a 48-inch handle and FLOATS.
 categories:
   - big-game-nets
 price: 82.99